stompson/tompson_netlearn_fmri/README.md

 ***

 ### Code
-* Step0: code with prefix "Step0" is not linked to any raw data to protect participant privacy but shows the steps used to extract the connectivity matrices and behavioral performance.
+* Background Code: code with prefix "Step0" in the "background_code" folder is not linked to any raw data to protect participant privacy but shows the steps used to extract the connectivity matrices, behavioral performance, and univariate activation.
+Note that the script to generate z-scores is also not linked to any data because the null models were too large to store on Github.
 * Step0_Preprocessing.ipynb takes the raw 4-D fMRI images and corrects for confounds and normalizes the images to the MNI template
 * Step0_WB_PPI.ipynb takes the preprocessed brain data and computes PPI connectivity scores for each node with every other node
 * Step0_Get_Zscores.ipynb takes the extracted connectivity matrices and computes z-scored node strength metrics for each node as well as z-scored connectivity matrices for each node

-* Step1_Hub_Analyses.ipynb takes the z-scored connectivity metrics (both node strength scores and connectivity matrices), and reproduces the node strength, hub system, and hub-to-hub connectivity analyses
+* 1_Hub_Analyses.ipynb takes the z-scored connectivity metrics (both node strength scores and connectivity matrices), and reproduces the node strength, hub system, and hub-to-hub connectivity analyses
-* Step2_Behavioral_Results.ipynb reproduces the main mixed effect models for the behavioral results as well as the moderating effect of connectivity on behavior.
+* 2_Behavioral_Analyses.ipynb reproduces the main mixed effect models for the behavioral results as well as the moderating effect of connectivity on behavior.
-* Supp_Analyses_Pt1.ipynb reproduces the behavioral analyses from the supplementary results section
+* 3_Supplemental_Behavioral_Analyses.ipynb reproduces the behavioral analyses from the supplementary results section, including generating mixed effects models that include brain activation and head motion as covariates.
-* Supp_Analyses_Pt2.ipynb reproduces the neural GLM analyses from the supplementary results section
+* 4_Supplemental_Brain_Activation_Analyses.ipynb reproduces the univariate brain activation analyses from the supplementary results section.

 ### Data

 * files in ../data/brain_atlas provide information for the combined Schaefer/Harvard-Oxford atlas that was used to define nodes
-* file in ../data/timeseries is just a sample timeseries used to visualize the brain activation for Figure 1
+* files in ../data/glm_means contain mean activation for transition versus non-transition trials for each subject in a priori hubs
-* files in ../data/supp_analyses/netLearn_glm contain results for the second-level contrasts included in the supplement
+* files in ../data/netLearn_glm/secondLevel contain results for the second-level contrasts included in the supplement
+* files in ../data/ppi_zscores contain z-scores and p-values for connectivity metrics
+* files in ../data/subj_data provide information about subjects including trial-level behavior, anonymized scan ID, order info, etc.

 ### Dependencies
 * Python 2.7